joaoacastro/joaoacastro/README.md

 <div align="center">

-I'm *João Antônio Cuchera de Castro*, a passionate developer and creative professional with a diverse background in technology, design, and audiovisual production.
-My work bridges the gap between aesthetics and functionality, delivering impactful and engaging digital solutions.</p>
+I'm *João Antônio de Castro*, a passionate developer and creative professional with a diverse background in technology, design, and audiovisual production.
+My work bridges the gap between aesthetics and functionality, delivering impactful and engaging digital solutions.

 </div>
     <br>